seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 ``np.dtype[float64]`` will also be used to denote this class.
 This will allow moving all logic into special methods on the ``np.dtype`` subclasses.
-This ``DType`` class would then serve as the central extension point  for adding new types to NumPy.
+This ``DType`` class would then serve as the central extension point  for adding new dtypes to NumPy.

 This document proposes the new API for the datatypes itself.
 A second proposal NEP 43 details proposed changes to the universal